arthurvinx/annotate/README.md

 ## Installation

-The main dependency of this package is the plyvel Python package.
-To install the software including its dependencies we recommend using [conda](https://docs.conda.io/en/latest/):
+The easiest way to install this software, including its dependencies, is via [conda](https://docs.conda.io/en/latest/) with:

 ```bash
 conda install -c conda-forge -c arthurvinx annotate
 ```

+The conda-forge channel is necessary to get the main dependency, the plyvel Python package.

 Check if your installation succeeded by typing: